 The problem of taxing complex best practices along with their respective frameworks can only be tackled by customisation.
 The abbreviated roadmap shown for Nova can certainly be used as a starting point for other SMEs, but each enterprise is different and has different requirements for its IT-Needs.
 In the case at hand, the biggest benefit was derived from Enterprise Architecture Management.
 Clarifying strategies, building a business process map and writing down a derived IT-Strategy led to a better understand of the companies mission and its future demands on IT.
 When mixing best practices the method of classifying into tactical, strategical and operational proved very helpful.
 Most best practices overlap in certain areas, especially the revised versions of frameworks tap into other areas that had not been their core competency before.
 The example of Nova shows the considerations that have been made at which point to implement which building block and take the best part of each framework for the needs of the enterprise.
 EAM has been built from scratch since the available frameworks are way too complex.
-ITG has been implemented with very few COBIT processes alongside clarifying decision making in IT.
-ITSM has been also implemented with only a few ITIL processes tailored to the enterprise's needs.
+ITG has been implemented with only a few ITIL processes tailored to the enterprise's needs.